 The integration allows borrowers who apply for a mortgage through Cloudvirga’s POS platform to seamlessly receive, review and electronically sign their disclosures through the borrower portal.
 The integration also provides a print-and-upload workflow for disclosures requiring wet signatures due to state regulations or borrower preferences, allowing borrowers to complete the process conveniently.
 This integration lays the groundwork for future enhancements, including closing disclosure support and further automation of the loan origination workflow.

 The Encompass® Docs Solution helps lenders automate the creation of compliant, accurate loan documents within ICE’s digital lending platform.
 Cloudvirga’s Encompass Docs Solution integration leverages ICE Mortgage Technology’s API-based framework rather than the legacy SDK layer, aligning with ICE’s long-term strategy to modernize and streamline third-party integrations.
-This modern framework enables industry participants to integrate with ICE solutions and provide services to loan originators and servicers through secure API-enabled technology.
+This new, modern framework enables industry participants to integrate with ICE solutions and provide services to loan originators and servicers through secure API-enabled technology.

 For more information, visit Cloudvirga on the ICE Marketplace.